MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-500-errors.md

    - It will prompt if you're sure; select **yes**.
 1. Return to the first browser window and watch the logs.
 1. Verify that you're receiving new logs.
-   - If there is no activity, redeploy your bot.
+   - If there's no activity, redeploy your bot.
    - Then switch to the **Application logs** page and look for any errors.

 ## Next steps